The Austin Bulldog is a nonprofit independent online news site for investigative reporting in the public interest.

 Accordingly, all of our work is published on this website, available free to anyone with access to the Internet.

-, defines investigative reporting as the reporting, through one’s own initiative and work product, of matters of importance to readers.
+The Investigative Reporter’s Handbook, published by Investigative Reporters and Editors Inc., defines investigative reporting as the reporting, through one’s own initiative and work product, of matters of importance to readers.
 In many cases, the subjects of the reporting wish the matters under scrutiny to remain undisclosed.

-Other journalists have described investigative reporting as journalism that "engages the public to come to judgment," and "reporting with a sense of outrage."
+Some journalists have described investigative reporting as journalism that "engages the public to come to judgment," and "reporting with a sense of outrage."

-The investigation must be the work of the reporter, not a report of an investigation made by someone else.
+The investigation must be the work of the reporter, not a report of an investigation made by someone else.:

 This is the kind of reporting for which The Austin Bulldog was founded.
 We’ve got a fire in the belly and a passion for investigative reporting.